tytydraco/yessleep/out/My_math_textbook_wont_stop_describing_my_housedown_to_the_smallest_detail.md

 I hobbled backwards, feeling the pain in my lower back as I fought against my old man hunch.

 I went into the washroom, and cowered in the bathtub.
-The reflection of my new, wrinkled, white-haired face terrified me almost as much as my dad.
+The reflection of my new, wrinkled, white-haired face terrified me almost as much as my dad did.

 Through snot and tears I pleaded for my life.

-“It’s me, Donny!
+“It’s me!
 Please dad!
 You have to believe me!”

 \*\*\*